digital-asset/docs.daml.com/docs/3.1/docs/tsa-arch/arch-considerations-upgrading.rst

 * A type-level compatibility test checks whether the old and new versions of a package with the same name can coexist without breaking.
 The easiest way to test this is by uploading both old and new versions to a fresh participant node as part of CI.
 To do this, access the DAR files used in production.
 Ideally, these should be stored in a dedicated artifact repository, but given their small sizes (typically under 1 MB), they may also be checked into source control.

 * A workflow-level compatibility test verifies that core business processes (workflows) continue to function correctly after an upgrade.
-At a minimum, it is recommended to include one integration test.
+It is recommended to include at least one integration test.
 A basic integration test should follow these steps:

   1. Start the application with v2 software, but upload only the v1 DAR file to test backward compatibility.
   2. Initialize the application and start one instance of every core workflow.